The Walnut day in Syria

 “Jouziyyat” (candied walnuts), and various savory dishes that incorporate walnuts as a key ingredient.

-Unfortunately, nowadays farmers rarely celebrate this day due to the challenges they face,
+Unfortunately, farmers rarely celebrate this day due to the challenges they face,

 On the lucky side, they still have the core of this day, the Walnut Festival is about community.
 It is a time when people come together to help each other and also their shared heritage and values.